AuraCodez/Movie-Recommender---CineSuggest/README.md

 I am working on creating the UI of this application and also working on the logic where it asks what genre/series/actors they enjoy a lot, and then trying to narrow down to very specific movies or tv shows they may enjoy.

 #### Technologies and Frameworks Used
-Java, Spring Boot, MongoDB, Thymeleaf and Boostrap.
+Java, Spring Boot, MongoDB.
 Experiementing with React for the Front end.

 #### Using this application
 Planning to deploy it on a cloud platform such as AWS or Heroku.